 Take your paddling adventure to the next level with a whitewater kayaking course.
 Learn basic strokes, reading the water, navigating currents and rolling.
 By the end of the weekend you’ll be paddling Class II rapids.
 After a day on the water, take advantage of MKC’s hot outdoor showers, log sauna, yoga studio in the woods, on site accommodations and gourmet meals.

 This one is for those of you looking for a true adrenaline rush.
 Whether you are in a six or twelve person raft, the mighty Ottawa River doesn’t disappoint.
 It will splash and swill you through an afternoon of rumbling and tumbling, accented by shrieks and laughter.
 If that isn’t enough, take the leap from Ontario’s only bungee jump tower at Wilderness Tours.
 Or try your hand at a round of Disk Golf with your newly made rafting friends, on the 9-hole frisbee golf course at the OWL Rafting resort.

 No doubt there are some of you that are a bit more experienced than we are, and in that case, all you have to do is call up the folks at local outfitters, rent your water vehicle of choice and take off on your own adventure!

-Maybe it’s all this talk of #Canada150 or maybe it’s the fact that I cannot remember the last time I was in a canoe.
-Regardless, I am feeling drawn to embrace my Canadian roots this summer and am thrilled that it is easier than ever to explore Ontario’s bountiful waterways.
+I cannot remember the last time I was in a canoe, but I am really looking forward to embracing my Canadian roots this summer and am thrilled that it is easier than ever to explore Ontario’s bountiful waterways.
 Eliminating the stress of wondering if I packed the right gear or whether the canoe is strapped properly to the top of our Fiat (could you imagine?) allows us to just show up and enjoy our adventure.